velartrill/velartrill.github.io/orig/kestrel.md

 "Check again.
 Where's our nearest aircraft to Verdant Bastion?"

 A pause, some distant chatter.
 "Sable Bastion Two-Nine-Twelve, distance three-oh-seven klicks.
 It's an old Packhorse, carrying med tech to those holdouts we're trying to curry favor with," he replies, a note of disdain and irritation in his voice.
-Egret had wanted to overrun the Khmai nationalists and put them down by force, and the military was, for once, behind her 100%; if I hadn't put my foot down there would have been a bloodbath.
+Egret wanted to overrun the Khmai nationalists and put them down by force, and the military was, for once, behind her 100%; if I hadn't put my foot down there would have been a bloodbath.
 Politically it wasn't a controversial call, I had the public's backing -- but internally, it cooled some of the enthusiasm certain quarters had for me.
 Marshal Spring-Lotus was probably one of them.
 Here's hoping he'll be professional, but wasting time on an emergency call so he could bitch and moan to the President -- so far, I'm not impressed with the man.

 "And it's alone?"